szadam/memkind/doc/memkind.3.md

 :   creates kind that allocates memory with specific memory type, memory
     binding policy and flags (see [MEMORY FLAGS](#memory-flags) section).
-    The *memtype_flags* (see [MEMORY TYPES](#memory-types) section) determine memory types to allocate, *policy* argument is policy for specifying page binding to memory types selected by *memtype_flags*.
+    The *memtype_flags* (see [MEMORY TYPES](#memory-types) section) determine memory types to allocate, *policy* argumengt is policy for specifying page binding to memory types selected by *memtype_flags*.
 Returns zero if the specified kind is created successfully or an error code from the [ERRORS](#errors) section if not.